fpgaminer/preserve/crypto-spec.md

 Preserve uses the SIV construction to efficiently achieve its goal of secure deduplication.
 The SIV construction makes encryption of blocks deterministic and provides each with a unique ID that can be used to reference the encrypted data.
 SIV and its security proof are provided in the citation (Deterministic authenticated-encryption).
 Preserve is thus DAE secure.
 The SIV construction requires a PRF-secure primitive, and an IND$-secure IV cipher.
 In Preserve we use HMAC-SHA-512-256 as the PRF-secure primitive, and ChaCha20 wrapped by HMAC-SHA-512 as the IND$-secure cipher.

-HMAC-SHA-512-256 (which is HMAC-SHA-512 truncated to 256-bits, not HMAC-SHA-512/256) is used because: it's faster on 64-bit platforms than HMAC-SHA-256; it is well seasoned, unlike potentially better functions like Blake, while still being fast enough; it's a random oracle according to the citation (Merkle-Damgård revisited); the HMAC construction has been shown to provide additional security when the underlying function fails, so it's a potentially more secure choice compared to SHA-512-256 even though SHA-512-256 has all the same properties.
+HMAC-SHA-512-256 (which is HMAC-SHA-512 truncated to 256-bits, not HMAC-SHA-512/256) is used because: it's faster on 64-bit platforms than HMAC-SHA-256; it is well seasoned, unlike potentially better functions like Blake, while still being fast enough; it's a random oracle according to the citation (Merkle-Damgård revisited); the HMAC construction has been shown to provide additional security when the underlying function fails, so it's a potentially more robust choice compared to SHA-512-256 even though SHA-512-256 has all the same properties.

 ChaCha20 is wrapped by HMAC-SHA-512 using `HMAC-SHA-512(key, IV)` to derive a 256-bit key and 64-bit nonce for the invocation of ChaCha20.
 Basically it turns ChaCha20 into a cipher with a 256-bit nonce.
 This is used because the usual ChaCha20 cipher only accepts a 64-bit nonce, while our SIV implementation calls for 256-bits.
 Reasons why we didn't use something else: XChaCha20 is a commonly used extension of ChaCha20 and derives its security straightforwardly from the XSalsa20 paper, however it only has a 192-bit nonce.
 192-bits *might* be enough.
 I would need to review the security proof for the SIV construction in-depth to know for sure how the security margin is affected by reducing the nonce space.
 An XXChaCha20 primitive could be invented (three-layer cascade), but this requires studying the XSalsa20 security proof in depth to see if it covers the three-layer case.
 Both options are likely secure, but require additional scrutiny (by myself and anyone reviewing Preserve's security).
-In contrast we know for sure that HMAC-SHA-512 wrapped ChaCha20 fulfills the requirements and we already have HMAC-SHA-512.
+In contrast we know for sure that HMAC-SHA-512 wrapped ChaCha20 fulfills the requirements and we already use HMAC-SHA-512 elsewhere.

 SIV also calls for an Encode function, used to encode the input to the PRF.
 It must be such that Encode uniquely encodes its inputs (given any input A, there exists no input B where `A!=B` and `Encode(A) = Encode(B)`).
 Preserve simply uses `Encode(AAD, Plaintext) = AAD || Plaintext || le64encode(AAD.length) || le64encode(Plaintext.length)`.